Living and Working in Mongolia

 Mongolia enjoys a continental climate with long cold and dry winters and hot summers.
 Although there is not a lot of snow in Ulaanbaatar, temperatures can be severe, especially during the months of December and January.
 Despite the cold air, most days are sunny with blue skies.
 In fact, the blue sky is revered and even worshiped by Mongolians, who are friendly and hospitable.

 Ulaanbaatar (UB), the city in which ASU is situated, is growing rapidly, has many modern amenities, and has stores and facilities where most consumer products and services can be easily found and bought.
 ASU campus is a ten minute ride to the center of the city.
 Transportation is relatively inexpensive; a taxi ride to the city center is about $4.00

 Ulaanbaatar is the capital of Mongolia.
-There are approximately one million people living in the city, which represents about a third of the population of the entire country.
+There are 1.3 million people living in the city.
 The main language is Mongolian, although many people also speak Russian.
-Within the past few years, English has been adopted as Mongolia’s official second language and it is being spoken increasingly, mainly by younger ones.
+Within the past few years, English has been adopted as Mongolia’s official second language and it is being spoken increasingly.
 Mongolia is rapidly becoming westernized and in many ways Ulaanbaatar is becoming a cosmopolitan city.

 The campus is located in Zaisan, surrounded by high, rolling hills away from the congestion and industry that is found in the city center.
 A favored pursuit of many teachers is hiking the area surrounding the school, which includes a national park.

 Below is a short video about Mongolia.
 Zaisan area is featured starting at 3:30 and you can see our school (blue and yellow buildings) at 3:46.We invite you to Mongolia.